newsviz/newsviz/CONTRIBUTING.md

 ### English version

 ### Contributing procedure:
-1. Find [ISSUE] (https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/creating-an-issue) with a description of the problem and the way solutions, or create our own and describe the problem.
+1. Find [ISSUE] (https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/creating-an-issue) with a description of the problem and the solution path, or create our own and describe the problem.
 2. [Fork] (https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo).
 3. Make your changes.
 4. Create a [Pull Request] (https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to the `stage` branch.